 - A4 binder with some plastic wallets

-- Hifz students should have their own copy of a 13-line Quran (plain, no tajweed rules)
+- Hifz students should have their own copy of a Quran (plain, no tajweed rules)

-- Gilaf (cloth used for covering Quran) or any other protective material for storing of Kitabs in school bags.
+- Quran sharif cover or any other protective material for storing of kitabs in school bags

 - fizzy drinks / sports drinks, chewing gum or sweets